whitfin/cachex/README.md

 |   ttl_interval   |     milliseconds   |          The frequency the Janitor process runs at (see below).         |

 For more information and examples, please see the official documentation on [Hex](https://hexdocs.pm/cachex/).

+## Migrating To v2

+In the v1.x line of Cachex, there was a notion of remote Cachex instances which have been removed in v2.x onwards.
+This is a design decision due to the limitations of supporting remote instances and the complexities involved, specifically with regards to discovery and eviction policies.

+As an alternative to remote Cachex instances, you should now use a remote datastore such as Redis as your master copy and use fallback functions inside Cachex to replicate this data locally.
+This should support almost all cases for which people required the distributed nature of Cachex.
+To migrate the behaviour of deletion on remote nodes, simply set a TTL on your data which pulls from Redis and it'll periodically sync automatically.
+This has the advantage of removing a lot of complexity from Cachex whilst still solving many common use cases.

+If there are cases this doesn't solve, please file issues with a description of what you're trying to do and we can work together to design how to efficiently implement it inside Cachex.
+I'm not against reintroducing the idea of remote caches if there is an audience for them, as long as they're implemented in such a way that it doesn't limit local caches.
+There are several ideas in flux around how to make this happen but each needs a lot of thought and review, and so will only be revisited as needed.

 ## Multi-Layered Caches